 6. Indian sweet potato & dhal pie

 If you’re looking for a cheap and easy mood-boosting dinner, look no further than our Indian sweet potato and dhal pie.
 Packed full of fibre-rich vegetables, this is a great plant-based option.
 Lentils offer a generous supply of protein, iron and B vitamins which work together to support mood and energy balance.
 Try serving it with our garlicky greens for added fibre.

 If you love vegetables, why not try some more of our great plant-based recipes?

 7. Beef and bean chilli bowl with chipotle yogurt

-This protein rich beef and bean chilli bowl with chipotle yogurt offers a good source of iron and vitamin B3.
-Iron is involved in the production of serotonin, while B3 helps the body to access energy from your food.
+This protein-rich beef and bean chilli bowl with chipotle yogurt offers a good source of iron and vitamin B3 (niacin).
+Both are involved in the production of serotonin, while B3 also helps the body to access energy from your food.